Matías Sepúlveda

-Matías Ignacio Sepúlveda Méndez (born 12 March 1999) is a Chilean football player who plays as a left midfielder for Universidad de Chile and the Chile national team.
+Matías Ignacio Sepúlveda Méndez (born 12 March 1999) is a Chilean football player who plays as a left midfielder for Argentine club Lanús.

 Club career

 Sepúlveda was sold in the youth categories of Colo-Colo for the O'Higgins in 2017, Sepúlveda played for Audax Italiano in 2022–23.

 In 2024, he signed with Universidad de Chile on a three-year deal.

 In July 2025, Universidad de Chile's CEO prevented him from signing with E.C Vitória from Brazil, Sepúlveda has already openly spoken about his desire to have gone to play in Brazil.
-The brazilian team sent an offer of 5 millions dollars for Sepúlveda.
+The Brazilian sent an offer of 5 million dollars for Sepúlveda.

+On 15 January 2026, Sepúlveda signed with Argentine club Lanús on a deal until December 2029.

 International career

 At under-20 level, Sepúlveda represented Chile in both the 2018 South American Games, winning the gold medal, and the 2019 South American Championship.

 At senior level, Sepúlveda received his first call-up to the Chile national team for the 2026 FIFA World Cup qualification matches against Argentina and Bolivia in June 2025.